haslamdb/ZCH_UCMC_Manuscript/README.md

 ## Repository for NICU Microbiome Analysis

 This repository contains the code and documentation for microbiome data analysis comparing samples from NICUs in Cincinnati and Hangzhou.
-The analysis examines bacterial composition, diversity metrics, and associations with factors such as antibiotics exposure, gestational age, and sample collection site/timing.
 Bloodstream microbiology data is compared to microbiome composition.
+Microbiome analysis examines bacterial composition, diversity metrics, and associations with factors such as antibiotics exposure, gestational age, and sample collection site/timing.

 ## Repository Structure